 There is no maximum grant cap at this time.
 However, please be aware that the overall Program budget is limited each year and the total request for grants always exceeds available funds.
-MDA strives to maximize these funds to the greatest extent possible by funding (to the extent possible) those projects that can most efficiently and effectively achieve the purposes of the Program throughout the State.
+MDA strives to maximize these funds by funding (to the extent possible) those projects that can most efficiently and effectively achieve the purposes of the Program throughout the State.
 We caution against asking for a substantial percentage of the total Program budget.
+Applicants can review a List of Funded Projects on the Program website to get a sense of general funding levels and project overviews.